 Dr. Rose received her Master's and Doctorate Degrees in Clinical Psychology from the Illinois School of Professional Psychology.
 She is also certified in Yoga-Informed Psychotherapy.

 Carolyn is a Licensed Clinical Professional Counselor and Board Certified Art Therapist who specializes in working with adolescents, emerging adults (18-29), and adults experiencing anxiety, depression, disordered eating, poor body-image, low self-esteem, stress, struggles with work/life balance, and life transitions.

 Carolyn received her Master's Degree in Counseling Psychology from Loyola University, Chicago and her Post-Master’s Degree in Art Therapy from the Adler School of Professional Psychology, Chicago.
 She is also a certified Health Coach.

 Dan is a Licensed Clinical Social Worker who specializes in working with emerging adults, adults, and older adults as they navigate through all stages of development and life change.
-Dan has a deep interest in working with individuals, couples, and families who are experiencing existential concerns, grief and loss, increased patterns of suffering, relationship struggles, anxiety, depression, men’s issues, self-esteem, spirituality, or chronic pain, as they either emerge into adulthood, establish themselves in career and or family life, face challenges with adult children, or struggle with long standing family dynamics, as well as later life challenges.
+Dan has a deep interest in working with individuals, couples, and families who are experiencing existential concerns, grief and loss, increased patterns of suffering, relationship struggles, anxiety, depression, men’s issues, self-esteem, spirituality, or chronic pain.
+Dan values guiding his clients as they either emerge into adulthood, establish themselves in career and or family life, face challenges with adult children, or struggle with long standing family dynamics, as well as later life challenges.

 Dan completed his Master's Degree in Social Work from the School of Social Service Administration at the University of Chicago.